terug Code for photograph:

 3.- start with using the front brake, to "prepare" your motorcycle for braking, and then Pull.
 Practise and pull harder, until you hear a tiny whining noise from your front tire.
 Then, you brake at the maximum.
 You really can pull hard!

-4.- In case of a light (sports-) bike, take care for stoppies.
+4.- In case of a light (sports-) bike, take care for stoppies (which means that the rear wheel lifts from the ground).
 In case of an unwanted stoppie, gently loosen the front brake (so don't let go abruptly).

 Cruisers: the rear brake as well